 How Balance Transfer Fees Work

 When you transfer a balance to a credit card, the new card’s issuer repays your original lender on your behalf.
 That original lender doesn’t really care where the money comes from, as long as it gets paid.
 You’re presumably getting a lower interest rate in the process.
 And the issuer of your balance transfer credit card is happy to offer that low rate because it has plenty of ways to make money on transferred debt – such as a balance transfer fee.

 Balance transfer fees are an essential element in the equation.
 They ensure that balance transfer credit card issuers make money even if you repay your full balance before a 0% intro APR gives way to a high regular interest rate.
 And if you don’t get out of debt by that time, those high regular rates will gradually erode your savings, to the card issuer’s benefit.

 Balance transfer fees are typically assessed immediately when you transfer a balance and become part of that balance.
 For example, if you transfer $10,000 in credit card debt to a credit card with a 3% balance transfer fee, you’ll owe $10,300 to your new card’s issuer.
 That’s obviously not ideal.
 But if the card’s offering 0% interest for the first 21 months, paying a $300 balance transfer fee would still be a lot better than continuing to pay interest at the market average rate of roughly 19%.
 Timing can also play a part in whether or not you pay a balance transfer fee.
 Some balance transfer credit cards offer a waiver of the fee if you transfer in a certain amount of time after opening the account.

 Average Balance Transfer Fee by Quarter

-After hovering near 3% for years, dating back to at least 2010, balance transfer fees have declined significantly from their Q3 2016 peak of 3.9%.
-As of the first quarter of 2019, the average balance transfer fee is 2.71%.
+Balance transfer fees have declined significantly from their Q3 2016 peak of 3.9%.
+As of the fourth quarter of 2019, the average balance transfer fee is 3%.

 Below, you can see how transfer fees have changed over the years.